cardstack/cardstack-documentation/guides/concepts/grants.md

 ## Types restrictions

 We can apply restrictions to certain types by specifying the `type` relationship on a grant.
-For instance, we can protect some types as:
+You **must** specify the `types` relationship, otherwise no permissions will be applied.
+For instance, we to protect a certain type you can describe the grant as follows:

 ```javascript
 factory